MisterIXI/UnityRollballIntro/README.md

 # UnityRollballIntro

 Intro for the UnityRollball tutorial.
-This is basically only a testrun from [wiapMR](https://github.com/MisterIXI/wiapMR)
+This is basically only a test run from [wiapMR](https://github.com/MisterIXI/wiapMR)

 # dev environment
 - unity hub v3.1.1